jsoref/podman/docs/tutorials/podman-go-bindings.md

 First, you need to create a connection that connects to the system service.
 The critical piece of information for setting up a new connection is the endpoint.
 The endpoint comes in the form of an URI (method:/path/to/socket).
-For example, to connect to the local rootful socket the URI would be `unix:/run/podman/podman.sock` and for a rootless user it would be `unix:$(XDG_RUNTIME_DIR)/podman/podman.sock`,
+For example, to connect to the local rootfull socket the URI would be `unix:/run/podman/podman.sock` and for a rootless user it would be `unix:$(XDG_RUNTIME_DIR)/podman/podman.sock`,
 typically: `unix:/run/user/${UID}/podman/podman.sock`.